White Chocolate Salted Pumpkin Cookies

 They’re studded with sweet white chocolate chips and the overall sweetness is balanced with a sprinkling of flaked salt.
 There are so many flavors in every bite and I couldn’t get enough of the cookies.

-To make these easy pumpkin cookies, you’ll need:
+To make these pumpkin cookies with white chocolate, you’ll need:

 - Unsalted butter